 A cabin means different things to different people.
 For some, it’s a rustic retreat that’s just a small step up from tent camping.
 For others, it’s a luxurious escape that puts your own house to shame and just happens to be in the woods.
-Whether you’re looking for a cheap place to sleep, a romantic getaway or a gigantic lodge for that family reunion, Chattanooga has plenty of cabins for rent that fit the bill.
+Whether you’re looking for a cheap place to sleep, a romantic getaway, or a gigantic lodge for that family reunion, Chattanooga has plenty of cabins or vacation rentals for you to choose from.

 Of course, the reason most people love cabins is because they offer easy access to the outdoors.
 Just hop outside and you can take advantage of all the wild adventures that Chattanooga has to offer.
 Here are five local cabins along with nearby outdoor excursions that will make for a memorable weekend trip.